Alcohol-related deaths are soaring – British drinking is out of control | Ian Hamilton

 Lurking in the background of the Covid pandemic has been our changing relationship with alcohol.
 Shedding light on this is new analysis from Public Health England, which makes for sobering reading.

-One of the main findings is that there has been a staggering 20 per cent rise in alcohol-specific deaths, mainly due to alcoholic liver disease.
+One of the main findings is that there has been a staggering 20 per cent rise in alcohol-specific deaths during the year of the pandemic, mainly due to alcoholic liver disease.
 Demonstrating the sly nature of the way alcohol harms people, a time lag between drinking and health issues is materialising.
 On average, a decade elapses between drinking and when cirrhosis of the liver becomes evident.
 But we have not been living in average times – some of us have significantly upped the amount of alcohol we consume.

 The 20 per cent rise in alcohol-specific deaths begins to make sense when you see that 58.6 per cent of people have increased their intake during the pandemic.
 This group reveals they are drinking more than 50 units of alcohol a week – the current cut off point used to identify a higher risk of harm.
 Fifty units is equivalent to 25 double gins or 25 cans of beer.